danielsussa/go-task-runner/README.md

 	- envPath: You can use a env file containing:
 		-  export FOO=BAR
 		- FOO=BAR (*.env)
+	- waitFinish: if true the task will wait for all process finish before end or start another task
+	- cmdAfterExit: Run a shell command after exit
 	- environments: List of key value environment variable
 	- script: List of scripts...
 - Scripts